amcneil36/amcneil36.github.io/blogs/utilizing-pair-program-to-its-fullest-potential.md

 ### Introduction
 This blog post is going to assume that you are already convinced that [pair programming is worth using](https://amcneil36.github.io/blogs/pair-programming-is-it-worth-it).
 But when should we use pair programming and how can we get the most out of it?
 We'll talk about how to maximize the benefit of pair programming.

+### Driver/Navigator
+The most common way to do pair programming is the driver/navigator setup where the driver is the person who is typing and thinking about what to do whereas the navigator is the person looking on and thinking about the big picture.
+This is generally the most effective way to pair program.

 ### Which work should be pair programmed?
 Some people like the idea of pair programming all work while some don't.
 I don't like the idea of pair programming all work.
 There are a couple factors that influence the return on investment of pair programming that I recommend taking into account to determine if pairing for a particular task is worth it.